hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-02-embed-observable-notebook-stand-alone.md

 The `D3ExplorableNotebook` in the second line should the name your imported notebook.
 In the third line, `rendersExplorable` should be the name you assign `id`s to cells.

-### The `body`
+### HTML within the `<body>`

 You can study the [source code](https://github.com/hongtaoh/hongtaoh.github.io/blob/sources/static/d3/explorable-data/index.html) in detail.
 I'll explain the basic ideas here.
 With `<div id="viewof-season"></div>`, we'll put the relevant visualization there.
 If needed, you can edit the style within the CSS stylesheet with `#viewof-season {}`.
 I barely used any CSS in my example, so I simply place the CSS code within `style` tags of the webpage.
-If you want more complicated styling, of course you can reference an external CSS stylesheet.
+If you want more complicated styling, of course you can (and probably should) reference an external CSS stylesheet.

 ### What if I have more than one notebook in one webpage